Rada Reklamy Rada Reklamy

 1. Advertisements should not mislead their recipients, in particular with regard to:

-g) the extent of the entrepreneur’s benefits for charitable causes.
+g) the extent of the entrepreneur’s benefits for charitable causes;

 2. Data as well as scientific terms, quotations from technical or scientific publications not considered data within the meaning of the Code, used in advertisements, must indicate their source and cannot be used in a misleading manner.
 The data must be presented correctly from the methodological point of view.
-Presentation of statistical data must in particular take into account the rules of statistical inference, including the phenomenon of statistical error.
+Presentation of statistical data must in particular take into account the rules of statistical inference, including the statistical error.

 Article 11